Trey Diller

 Trey Diller (born March 12, 1990) is an American former football wide receiver.
 He played college football at Sam Houston State University, and signed with the Carolina Panthers as an undrafted free agent in 2013.

-High school career
+Early life

 Diller attended The Woodlands College Park High School in The Woodlands, Texas.
 He caught 59 passes for 1,460 yards and 22 touchdowns, and helped lead the College Park Cavaliers to an undefeated regular season as a senior.
 He also returned two kickoffs and three punts for touchdowns.

 College career

 Diller originally played at Wofford College, where he contributed to special teams.
 He made 5 tackles and also returned a kickoff for a touchdown.

 Entering his sophomore season, Diller transferred from Wofford to Sam Houston State University in Hunstville, Texas, only a few miles north from where he went to high school.
 In his career, Diller caught 2,117 yards for 11 touchdowns at Sam Houston State, leading his team to two back-to-back FCS national championship appearances.
 He also returned two punts for touchdowns.